-Why does my Jimny have this potential problem
+Why does my Jimny have this potential problem?

+The Jimny has a live axle and ladder chassis set-up, which is ideal for four-wheel driving but is a compromise for on-road comfort.
 In extreme cases, the King Pin / Shim preload is the main cause of the death wobble, and if the kingpin bearing preload is not correct and cannot be set correctly, new shims need to be fitted and torqued correctly (to correct preload) to resolve this problem.
 Worst case scenario, complete new King Pin bearings, and shims need to be fitted to rectify this phenomenon.
-Many live axle and ladder chassis vehicles have a death wobble speed range, with the Jimny it is between 80 to 85km/h.
+Many live axle and ladder chassis vehicles have a death wobble speed range.
+With the Jimny it is between 60 to 80km/h.

-What can I do to check if my kingpin bearings are a problem
+What can I do to check if my kingpin bearings are a problem?

-- If you have recently been off-road in muddy clay conditions you might have mud stuck inside your rims.
+- If you have recently been off road in muddy clay conditions you might have mud stuck inside your rims.

 - Check your tyres for wear / flat spots by spinning and monitoring the outer circumference of your tyre against a fixed point.

-- If you have recently put new higher-spec tyres on like 215/75 or 235/75 (Gen3 Jimny) or 215/80 or 235/75 (Gen4 Jimny) and they are muddies expect a small amount of wheel wobble occasionally but make sure you rotate your tyres regularly as the wear pattern on these tyres is not uniform.
+- If you have recently put new higher spec tyres on such as 205/75R15 or 215/75R15 for the GEN3 and 215/80R15, 225/75R15 and 235/75R15 for the GEN4 and they are muddies expect a small amount of wheel wobble occasionally but make sure you rotate your tyres regularly as the wear pattern on these tyres is not uniform.

-What is a Panhard bar
+What is a panhard bar?

-A Panhard rod (also called Panhard bar, track bar, or track rod) is a suspension link that provides the lateral location of the axle.
+A Panhard rod (also called Panhard bar, track bar, or track rod) is a suspension link that provides lateral location of the axle.
 Originally invented by the Panhard automobile company of France in the early twentieth century, this device has been widely used ever since.
 Click on the image below to see the full video of how the Panhard Bar works.

 Please note that fitting larger tyres like 215/75 (Gen3 Jimny) or 235/75 (Gen4 Jimny) especially if muddies, expect a small amount of wheel wobble occasionally.
 To completely resolve this problem we recommend fitting our Des-Sol Steering Dampers.